-After a thorough evaluation, your physical therapist will create a comprehensive and personalized treatment program to address your symptoms.
-The program will include exercises aimed to get you walking without pain.
+The treatment will depend on the specific cause.
+In some cases, simply using shoe inserts can help relieve foot pain and discomfort.
 Your therapist will also look at your shoes and may suggest orthotics or different styles of shoes to make you more comfortable and support your feet more effectively to get you moving again without pain.

 We also teach you how to manage chronic foot pain and symptoms.
 We aim to ensure that patients can find relief from continuous foot pain and restore mobility, balance, coordination, and strength in their lower limbs.